 The rediscovery of Mendel's laws of heredity in the opening weeks of the 20th century1-3 sparked a scientific quest to understand the nature and content of genetic information that has propelled biology for the last hundred years.
 The scientific progress made falls naturally into four main phases, corresponding roughly to the four quarters of the century.
-The first established the cellular basis of heredity: the chromosomes.
-The second defined the molecular basis of heredity: the DNA double helix.
-The third unlocked the informational basis of heredity, with the discovery of the biological mechanism by which cells read the information contained in genes and with the invention of the recombinant DNA technologies of cloning and sequencing by which scientists can do the same
+The first established the cellular basis of heredity: the DNA double helix.
+The third unlocked the informational basis of heredity, with the discovery of the biological mechanism by which cells read the information contained in genes and with the invention of the recombinant DNA technologies of cloning and sequencing by which scientists can do the same.